JustAppSec

 What to do now

-• Disable Core protocol on any acceptor reachable by untrusted clients (explicitly set acceptor protocols to avoid enabling everything by default).
+• Disable Core protocol on acceptors reachable by untrusted clients.

-• Enforce two-way (mutual) TLS so every client must present a valid certificate before any protocol handshake is attempted.
+• Enforce mutual TLS so every client presents a valid certificate before protocol handshake.

 • Audit brokers with port 61616 exposed beyond trusted networks.

-• Review federation configurations and restrict outbound broker connections to trusted endpoints only.
+• Restrict outbound broker connections to trusted endpoints only.

 Content is AI-assisted and reviewed by our team, but issues may be missed and best practices evolve rapidly, send corrections to [email protected].
 Always consult official documentation and validate key implementation decisions before making design or security choices.